New Hire Forms: Everything You Need to Know

 Additionally, employers with a large number of employees can use E-Verify to verify the eligibility of new workers.
-E-verify is used by the Social Security Administration and Department of Homeland Security and allows employers to verify information about an employee.
-Also, all employers can use the system to submit I-9 info and can verify a persona’s eligible status online.
+E-Verify is used by the Social Security Administration and Department of Homeland Security.
+It allows employers to verify information an employee provides.
+Also, all employers can use the system to submit I-9 info and can verify a person's eligible status online.

-Note: A married employees who does not declare married status on W-4 should be treated as a single employee when withholding is concerned.
+Note: Married employees who do not declare married status on a W-4 should be treated as a single employee when withholding is concerned.

-All employees need to complete an application to get hired, regardless of whether they gave an employer a resume.
+All employees need to complete an application to get hired, regardless if they gave an employer a resume.
 The application requests vital information that verifies whether employees can work in the country.
-Additionally, it requests for such information as previous employment and educational status.
+Additionally, the form requests information such as previous employment and educational status.
 When filling out an application, provide accurate answers to avoid complications.

 An application also asks employers to take the new employee’s signature to ensure that all information is correct and truthful.
 Businesses then submit information to state authorities, allowing the government to collect any child support obligations if necessary.
 In addition, the state garners any income tax obligations.